rumbata2/minimal-nlp/README.md

 # minimal-nlp

-A collection of minimally constructed examples of various NLP concepts, as well as otherwise more general concepts viewed from an NLP perspective.
+A collection of minimally constructed examples of various NLP concepts, as well as some more general concepts viewed from an NLP perspective.

 &nbsp;